GMLC-TDC/HELICS/docs/user-guide/advanced_topics/advanced_topics_index.md

 - [**Command Interface**](./commandInterface.md) - HELICS v3 introduced the command interface as a method of asynchronously communicating between federates.
 - [\*_Aliases_](./aliases.md) - HELICS 3.3 introduced the notion of aliases.
 Aliases allow a mapping of an interface key to a different string.
 - [\*_Callbacks_](./callbacks.md) - Over time a number of callbacks have been added for various operations and stages of the life cycle of a federate.
 This document describes the different callbacks available.
-- [\*_Callbacks Federates_](./CallbackFederate.md) - HELICS 3.3 introduced a beta test for callback federates which allow a federate to operate purely inline with a core based solely on callbacks.
-This can allow much higher number of federates on a give system than was previously possible.
+- [\*_Callback Federates_](./CallbackFederate.md) - HELICS 3.3 introduced a beta test for callback federates which allow a federate to operate purely inline with a core based solely on callbacks.
+This can allow a much higher number of federates on a given system than was previously possible.